Cobra Kai season 1: Reception

 The first season had a positive response from critics.
 At the review aggregator website Rotten Tomatoes, it holds a 100% approval rating, with an average score of 7.54 out of 10 based on 48 reviews.
 The website's critical consensus reads: "Cobra Kai continues the Karate Kid franchise with a blend of pleasantly corny nostalgia and teen angst, elevated by a cast of well-written characters".
 Cobra Kai was 2018's best-reviewed TV drama on Rotten Tomatoes.
-Metacritic, which uses a weighted average, assigned the season a score of 72 out of 100 based on 18 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the season a score of 72 out of 100 based on 18 critics, indicating "generally favorable" reviews.

 The first episode, which was posted on YouTube for free along with episode two, had been viewed 5.4 million times within the first 24 hours.
 While it was noted that the response had been, in part, a result of YouTube releasing the episode for free, it was noted by Cinema Blend's Britt Lawrence that "YouTube Red's new series debuted to numbers that should make rival streaming services take notice".

 Production

 Development

 Cobra Kai was greenlit in August 2017, with ten half-hour episodes, written and executive produced by Josh Heald, Jon Hurwitz, and Hayden Schlossberg.
-Although the series received offers from Netflix, Amazon, Hulu, and AMC, it ultimately ended up on the subscription service YouTube Red.
+Although the series received offers from Netflix, Amazon, Hulu, and AMC, it ultimately ended up on the subscription service YouTube Red, which is now YouTube Premium.
 The trio was joined by executive producers James Lassiter and Caleeb Pinkett of Overbrook Entertainment in association with Sony Pictures Television.
-YouTube Premium released the first season on May 2, 2018.
+YouTube Red released the first season on May 2, 2018.